-History of Gear: Repair facilities for your old classic gear
+History of Gear: Repair facilities for your old classic gear, including tent poles

-Do you own a treasured old sleeping bag or pack that needs a broken zipper fixed, a tear mended, or just some overall refurbishing? .....Places that specialize in quality repairs of the outdoor gear we love are remarkably hard to find.
-One of the best is now closed (Mountain Mend in Boulder, CO).
+Do you own a treasured old sleeping bag, tent, parka or pack that needs a broken zipper fixed, a tear mended, a broken pole fixed, or just some overall refurbishing? .....Places that specialize in quality repairs of the outdoor gear we love are remarkably hard to find.
+There are several good choices, and one might even be close enough for you to visit personally....For tent pole issues please skip to #8 and #9.

 http://www.specialtyoutdoors.com/